The Tiergarten Scene

 He slid his arm around my shoulders.
 “No, you’re braver, stronger, and more resourceful than we ever dreamed.”

 “That magazine picture.
-My scoutmaster took it on a camping trip in February of ‘38.
-He gave me a black neckerchief and sliding knot to wear.
+My scoutmaster took it on a camping trip in February 1938.
+He handed me a black neckerchief and sliding knot to wear.
 He said they were special, only for Eagles, but I’d never seen an Eagle wear one.”